 In June 1995, the Antitrust Division of the United States Department of Justice initiated an antitrust investigation regarding the policies and conduct undertaken by the Company's Trubyte Division with respect to the distribution of artificial teeth and related products.
 On January 5, 1999, the Department of Justice filed a Complaint against the Company in the U.S. District Court in Wilmington, Delaware alleging that the Company's tooth distribution practices violate the antitrust laws and seeking an order for the Company to discontinue its practices.
 The trial in the government's case was held in April and May 2002.
 On August 14, 2003, the Judge entered a decision that the Company's tooth distribution practices do not violate the antitrust laws.
 The Department of Justice appealed this decision to the U.S. Third Circuit Court of Appeals.
 A panel of three Judges of the Third Circuit Court issued its decision on February 22, 2005 and reversed the decision of the District Court.
 The effect of this decision, if it withstands any appeal challenge by the Company, will be the issuance of an injunction requiring DENTSPLY to discontinue its policy of not allowing its tooth dealers to take on new competitive teeth lines.
-This decision relates only to the distribution of artificial teeth sold in the U.S. The Company has filed a petition with the Third Circuit requesting a rehearing of this decision by the full Third Circuit Court.
+This decision relates only to the distribution of artificial teeth sold in the U.S. The Company filed a petition with the Third Circuit requesting a rehearing of this decision by the full Third Circuit Court, which petition was denied.
+The Company plans to file a petition with the U.S. Supreme Court asking it to hear an appeal of the Third Circuit Court decision.
 While the Company believes its tooth distribution practices do not violate the antitrust laws, we are confident that we can continue to develop this business regardless of the final legal outcome.